brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 ### Detecting Connectivity
 In order to gracefully handle the transitions between online and offline states, we must be able to determine the status of our user's connection.

 While there are a number of tools available for detecting connectivity, some are unreliable or behave inconsistently across browsers.
-You may find it helpful to use a detection library such as [offline.js](http://github.hubspot.com/offline/docs/welcome/), which makes it easy to confirm the connection state and handle any events that occur when toggling between on and offline.
+You may find it helpful to use a detection library such as [offline.js](http://github.hubspot.com/offline/docs/welcome/), which allows you to confirm the connection state and handle any events that occur when toggling between on and offline.
 This could mean updating data, or simply displaying more informative messaging. (i.e. if a significant part of your application does not work offline, you'll want to make sure to indicate that to your users.)

 offline.js tests connectivity by making an XHR request to load a `/favicon.ico` file by default.
 You can configure the file it checks for by providing a different URL in `Offline.options`: